BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > Always verify the `modGUID` in the payload to confirm that the event pertains to the mod of interest (typically your own, which you have global access to via `ModuleUUID`).
 {.is-warning}

+Note: this is a workaround while SE does not support mod event/communication.

 ### How validation works